ARM-software/CMSIS-DSP/ComputeGraph/documentation/Generic.md

-# Generic and functions bodes
+# Generic and functions nodes

 The generic and function nodes are the basic nodes that you use to create other kind of nodes in the graph.